Digital Risk Monitoring Guide: Detect External Threats Early

 Phase 1: Asset Discovery and Baseline Assessment

 Start by figuring out what you need to protect.
-Map all your domains, websites, cloud services, and any companies you’ve acquired.
+Map all your domains and cloud services, plus any companies you’ve acquired.

 Find all your employee accounts on social media and professional networks.
 Attackers use these for research before launching attacks.